leosac/access-control/doc/guides/guide_rpi_wiegand.md

-@page page_guide_rpi_wiegand Raspberry Pi and Wiegand
+@page page_guide_rpi_wiegand Raspberry Pi 1 and Wiegand

-This page describes how to set up a Raspberry with a Wiegand reader, step by step.
+This page describes how to set up a Raspberry 1 with a Wiegand reader, step by step.
 It is not the recommended approach in production but can be useful in lab for tests purpose.
-We recommend to use dedicated PCB hardware connected to the Raspberry Pi (or any other pico-pc) or to go with @subpage page_guide_rpi_piface_wiegand.html
+We recommend to use dedicated PCB hardware connected for the Raspberry Pi (or any other pico-pc) or to go with @subpage page_guide_rpi_piface_wiegand

 Informations
 ============